proofofputt/noonewillpayweb/Book_Resources/Book_Club_Workbooks/11_Parallel_Bitcoin_Social_Layer_Workbook.md

 - Proof that parallel system works at local level

 **Metrics of Success:**
-- Number of businesses in BookMark Breakfast economy
+- Number of businesses in book club economy
 - Percentage of participant spending in Bitcoin
 - New Bitcoin users onboarded through sessions
 - Economic connections formed (not just social follows)